Hangcheng1989/TetradAnalysis/README.md

 # TetradAnalysis
-R codes for Confirmatory Tetrad Anlysis
+R functions for Confirmatory Tetrad Anlysis.
-This function allows you to run Confirmatory Tetrad Analysis from Bollen 1993
+"TetradAnalysisNoRandom" function allows you to run Confirmatory Tetrad Analysis from Bollen 1993.
+"NestedOrNot" function allows you to test two models are nested in terms of tetrads or not.